 Our Analysis and Test Results

 Giro was founded in 1985 by Jim Gentes and is headquartered in the Scotts Valley, California area.
 For 30 years, this company has been refining the helmet design and staying ahead of the industry standards.
-With that being said, when we compare the Montaro to the Smith Rover or POC Tectal, which have the same price point, Giro holds true to the quality design and excellent features that they are known for.

 The 16 vents keep the Montaro relatively well-ventilated, though we've tested better-vented lids in this category, including the Smith Rover.